Frequently Asked Questions

 What is Clarus?

 Clarus is not an acronym.
 Clarus means "clear" in Latin.
-The FHWA Clarus Initiative is a six-year effort to develop and demonstrate an integrated surface transportation weather observation data management system, and to establish a partnership to create a Nationwide Surface Transportation Weather Observing and Forecasting System.
+The FHWA Clarus Initiative was a multi-year effort to develop and demonstrate an integrated surface transportation weather observation data management system, and to establish a partnership to create a Nationwide Surface Transportation Weather Observing and Forecasting System.

 Where Can I Find Information on Road Weather Research and Development Activities?